Luffy's Peak - Attained! Fifth Gear: Plot

-In the previous episode, Kaido defeated Luffy and declared victory over him.
+In the previous episode, Kaido kills Luffy with CP0 agent's interfection and declared dead over him.
 Following that, Zunesha tells Momonosuke that she has heard the "Drums of Liberation" for the first time in over 800 years and that Joy Boy has returned, while Luffy undergoes a mysterious transformation that revives him.
 On the top of the Skull Dome, Luffy eventually revives after finishing his transformation, having fully awakened his Devil Fruit's true power.
 His hair becomes flame-like and white, as do his clothes, while his eyebrows become swirled and billowing.
 His irises turn pink, and a scarf of clouds floating above his shoulders appears as the ground becomes like rubber.
 He laughs uncontrollably, overcome with elation.
-The transformation alerts the others below, who're overjoyed that Luffy is still alive.
+The transformation alerts the others below, Nami and Tama, overjoyed with tearful happiness that Luffy is still alive.
 Meanwhile, the Five Elders discuss the sacrifice of one of their top agents in an attempt to stop Luffy.
-It's revealed that The World Government had been attempting to obtain the Gum-Gum Fruit for 800 years, but had been unsuccessful, as if the fruit itself was evading them.
-One of the Elders mentions that Zoan Devil Fruits can have their own wills, revealing that Gum-Gum Fruit's true identidy is actually a Mythical Zoan Devil Fruit called Human-Human Fruit, Model: Nika.
+It's revealed that The World Government had been attempting to obtain the Gum-Gum Fruit for 800 years.
+Luffy is the first one to awaken this fruit since Joyboy.
+One of the Elders mentions that Zoan Devil Fruits can have a will of their own, revealing that the Gum-Gum Fruit's true identity is actually a Mythical Zoan Devil Fruit called Human-Human Fruit, Model: Nika.